-I am a Postdoctoral Researcher at Microsoft Research New England in Cambridge, MA with the Social Media Research Group.
-I completed my PhD in 2012 at UC Berkeley’s School of Information.
-I can be reached by email at megfinn at ischool dot berkeley dot edu.
-This website provides an overview of my work and my CV has a lot more details.
-If you would like to read any of my publications or conference papers, please don’t hesitate to email me.
+I am an Associate Professor at University of Washington’s Information School and have a 2021-22 Lenore Annenberg and Wallis Annenberg Fellowship in Communication at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+I can be reached by email at megfinn at uw dot edu.
+This website provides an overview of my work; my CV has a lot more details.
+If you would like to read any of my CV or publications, please don’t hesitate to email me.

+I completed my PhD in 2012 at UC Berkeley’s School of Information, and spent two wonderful years as a Postdoctoral Researcher at Microsoft Research New England in Cambridge, MA with the Social Media Research Group.
 Paul Duguid and AnnaLee Saxenian were my PhD advisors and Peter Lyman advised my masters degree, also from Berkeley.
 My dissertation committee members also included Richard Walker and Coye Cheshire.
 My dissertation research was funded by National Science Foundation Dissertation Grant.

 Previously, I spent three years working as a engineer and research engineer at HP.
 I have an Masters degree in Information Management and Systems from UC Berkeley, and a B.S. in Computer Science from the University of Michigan, Ann Arbor LSA Honors College.